jbtule/keyczar-dotnet/index.md

  - The Functionality of java/python/c++ `SessionEncrypter`, `SessionDecrypter`, `SignedSessionEncrypter`, and `SignedSessionDecrypter` are provided by the C# `SessionCrypter` via constructor arguments.
  - You can use the AppSetting `keyczar.strict_dsa_verification` if you don't need java Keyczar compatiblity and need stricter verification of dsa sigs.

 ## Contribute ##

 Code contribution, reported issues or code reviews welcome!
-Pull requests are automatically built and tested with [Travis CI](https://travis-ci.org/jbtule/keyczar-dotnet).
+Pull requests are automatically built and tested with [Travis CI][MacLinkMaster] and [AppVeyor][WinLinkMaster].